zlhou001/Sunspots/README.md

 # Sunspots
-# It is an exercise to draw a Sunspots map to PDF, only valid for Pythin verison >= 2.6
+# It is an exercise to draw a Sunspots map to PDF, only valid for Python verison >= 2.6